Updated 30th March 2019 Paddy Doran Cycling Blog

 That’s likely to be a consequence of them not having the ability to move to the higher levels and not as a consequence of bad luck.

 And if you can’t get consistent results in good Irish Racing there’s not much chance of making the steps to Pro Tour.
-So no results means there’s not much point in travelling abroad with a view to becoming a well paid Pro
+So no results or big performances usually means there’s not much point in travelling abroad with a view to becoming a well paid Pro

 Education and life skills from racing abroad

-However,apart from trying to become a Professional.
-Some periods of racing in other countries could still be a worthwhile experience for any rider.
+However, apart from trying to become a Professional.
+Some periods of racing in other countries could still be a worthwhile experience for any cyclist.
+And there’s always the option of being a very good domestic cyclist enjoying your sport meeting friends and having a happy balance in life.

-The experience could broaden their education of life.
+The experience could broaden your education of life.
 Learning new language, experience of different cultures and much more can still be a very worthwhile experience.

 Whatever the route.
 Enjoy it.

 Paddy Doran High performance Cycling Coach for Peak Endurance Coaching.
-Trainer, coach to Winners in life and cycling
+Trainer, coach to Winners in life and cycling.
+Contact